bjohnson70/EIB/Architecture/ARCHITECTURE.md

 These capabilities should extend the architecture while preserving its foundational principles.

-Every architectural change should improve the repository's long-term clarity, maintainability, and usefulness.
+Every architectural change should improve the repository's long-term clarity, maintainability, and usefulness